matthew-brett/dsfe/_chapters/02/three_girls.md

 {:.output_data_text}
 ```
-0.485136637823122
+0.5289147394557308
 ```

 As we will soon see, we are using a *call expression* here.  `np.random.uniform()` *calls* the function, and returns a random number, between 0 and 1.

 It's inconvenient to have to run this cell many times.
 We really need some machinery to make the computer do that for us.
-We need *expressions*, *names*, *call expressions, *comparisons* and *arrays*.
+We need *expressions*, *names*, *call expressions*, *comparisons* and *arrays*.
 We will deal with those next.